 COPD exacerbation incidence rates are often ascertained retrospectively through patient recall and self-reports.
 We compared exacerbation ascertainment through patient self-reports and single-physician chart review to central adjudication by a committee and explored determinants and consequences of misclassification.

-Self-reported exacerbations (event-based definition) in 409 primary care COPD patients participating in the ICE COLD ERIC cohort were ascertained 6-monthly over 3 years.
+Self-reported exacerbations (event-based definition) in 409 primary care patients with COPD participating in the International Collaborative Effort on Chronic Obstructive Lung Disease: Exacerbation Risk Index Cohorts (ICE COLD ERIC) cohort were ascertained every 6 months over 3 years.
 Exacerbations were adjudicated by single experienced physicians and an adjudication committee who had information from patient charts.
-We assessed the accuracy (sensitivities and specificities) of self-reports and single physician chart review against a central adjudication committee (reference standard).
+We assessed the accuracy (sensitivities and specificities) of self-reports and single-physician chart review against a central adjudication committee (AC) (reference standard).
 We used multinomial logistic regression and bootstrap stability analyses to explore determinants of misclassifications.

 Patient 6-month recall of exacerbation events are inaccurate.
 This may lead to inaccurate estimates of incidence measures and underestimation of treatment effects.
 The use of multiple data sources combined with event adjudication could substantially reduce sample size requirements and possibly cost of studies.